menglishca/keyin-course-notes/content/databases/qaps/qap-2/_index.md

 1. **Write SQL Queries**:
     - Retrieve the **names** and **stock quantities** of all products.
     - Retrieve the product names and quantities for one of the orders placed.
-    - Retrieve all orders placed by a specific customer (including product details).
+    - Retrieve all orders placed by a specific customer (including the ID's of what was ordered and the quantities).

 2. **Update Data**:
-    - After a customer places an order, **reduce the stock quantity** of each product ordered by the quantity purchased.
+    - Perform an update to simulate the reducing of stock quantities of items after a customer places an order.
+Please describe or indicate which order you are simulating the reducton for

 3. **Delete Data**:
     - Remove one of the orders and all associated order items from the system.